-You’d be surprised to know how many new electric vehicles that have come out in the past few months for global markets have a strong link to the Indian automotive industry.
-Of course, it doesn’t necessarily mean that these EVs will make its way across to our shores, but when you do see one of these cars in your travels abroad, it’s a fact worth boasting!
+You’d be surprised to know how many electric vehicles that have come out in the past few months for global markets have a strong link to the Indian automotive industry.
+Of course, it doesn’t necessarily mean that these EVs will make its way across to our shores, but when you see these cars in your travels abroad, remember that they are connected to Bharat!

 1 & 2.
 Renault K-ZE & Dacia Spring (development of the CMF-A was done at the RNTBCI)

-Although our market has the conventional petrol-powered Renault Kwid that sells in droves, the Chinese, interestingly, are stuck with the sole option of electric power for the Kwid, called the Renault K-ZE.
+Although our market has the conventional petrol-powered Renault Kwid that sells in droves, the Chinese, interestingly, are stuck with the sole option of electric power for the Renault Kwid, or the Renault K-ZE.

-Of course, at 61,800 yuan (6.57 Lakhs), the Chinese aren’t necessarily stuck with that option but are rather lucky because, for that attractively low price, they’re getting a fairly spacious, mini SUV-esque EV that’s at home in an urban jungle.
-Not to mention the 33 kW and 125 Nm electric motor that’s juiced by a 26.8 kWh rechargeable battery with support for fast charging and is capable driving 271 kilometres on a single charge (note that this figure is obtained from the NEDC cycle).
-European markets are also confirmed to get the Kwid K-ZE, but to be rebadged and marketed as a Dacia from early 2021.
-This was foreshadowed by the Dacia Spring Concept revealed online on March 3rd, 2020.
+Of course, at 61,800 yuan (6.97 Lakhs), the Chinese wouldn’t complain for they’re getting a fairly spacious, mini SUV-esque EV that feels at home in the urban jungle.
+Not to mention the 33 kW and 125 Nm electric motor that’s juiced by a 26.8 kWh rechargeable battery with support for fast charging and is capable driving 271 km on a single charge (note that this figure is obtained from the NEDC cycle).

 3. Peugeot e-Ludix (manufactured in India by Mahindra)

 There’s a global electric vehicle that’s manufactured in India (specifically Pithampur, Madhya Pradesh).
 It was designed in Pune, Maharashtra.
-It’s even a Peugeot!
+It even gets Peugeot branding!

-Given its connection to Mahindra, the e-Ludix may be subjected to the Ssangyong treatment i.e rebadged to a Mahindra with focus on a lower retail cost soon, as the Indian automobile manufacturer is trying to engineer a cost-down version of the e-Ludix.
+Given its connection to Mahindra, the e-Ludix may be subjected to the Ssangyong treatment i.e rebadged as a Mahindra with focus on a lower retail cost, as the Indian automobile manufacturer is trying to engineer a cost-down version of the e-Ludix.
 If it does see the light of day, the e-Ludix will go up against products from Hero Electric and Okinawa.
-Mahindra’s other EV company, GenZe, headquartered in California, markets electric bicycles and scooters made in the USA to corporate fleets.

 4. Pininfarina Battista (Pininfarina is wholly owned by Mahindra Group)

-The Batista will be one of the most powerful vehicles to-be-sold ever, surpassing power figures from big names like Bugatti, Koenigsegg and Hennessey.
+The Batista will be one of the most powerful vehicles to be sold, surpassing power figures from big names like Bugatti, Koenigsegg and Hennessey.
 It is capable of sprinting from 0–100 km/h in about 2 seconds, 0–299 km/h in 12 seconds and hitting a claimed top speed in excess of 349 km/h.

-If not being driven hard, the Batista can do 450 km on a single charge thanks to a large 120 kWh T-shaped battery pack sourced from Rimac.
-The Batista will be built in very limited numbers, given that each unit will be individually hand-crafted and available with a wide variety of customization options typically expected from multimillion-dollar hypercars.
+If not driven hard, the Batista can do 450 km on a single charge thanks to a large 120 kWh T-shaped battery pack sourced from Rimac.
+The Batista will be built in very limited numbers (around 100 units), given that each unit will be individually hand-crafted and available with a wide variety of customization options typically expected from multimillion-dollar hypercars.
 Pininfarina Batista deliveries will begin in early 2021.

 5. Nio ES8 – Research and Development support from Tata Technologies

-Nio may be famous for its hyper-fast and track-capable Nio EP9 electric 2-seater, but the Chinese startup also happens to have products that are far more conventional – the full-size ES8 electric SUV.
-Sold exclusively in China, the ES8 starts from 468,000 yuan (INR 49.9 Lakhs).
+Nio may be famous globally for its hyper-fast and track-capable Nio EP9 electric 2-seater, but the Chinese startup also happens to have products that are more conventional like the full-size ES8 electric SUV.
+Sold exclusively in China, the ES8 starts from 468,000 yuan (INR 52.79 lakh).
 The Nio NS8 held the world record for an electric car achieving to the highest altitude until the Hyundai Kona came along this year.

 For the development of their electric portfolio, Nio sought the help of Tata Technologies since the former’s establishment in 2015.
 They are proud to talk about the Indian technology company’s involvement in the development and production of the all-aluminium Nio ES8, especially in areas like body structures, exterior panels, manufacturing and off-car connectivity.

 The ES8 can do 0-100 km/h in 4.9 seconds and is claimed to offer a maximum range of 580 km (NEDC cycle), courtesy of a 70 kW/hr battery pack that powers four electric motors producing a total of 448 kW.
 It comes with three rows of seating as standard, with options between 6-seat (2 captain seats in the middle row) or 7-seats, and active air suspension as standard.
-The ES8 would squarely rival the likes of the Tesla Model X, locals like the Xpeng G3 and BYD Tang, and other 5-seater SUVs like the Mercedes-Benz EQC, Audi e-tron and the upcoming BMW iX3.
+The ES8 rivals the Tesla Model X, locals like the Xpeng G3 and BYD Tang, and other 5-seater SUVs like the Mercedes-Benz EQC, Audi e-tron and the upcoming BMW iX3.